Seattle's Child

 Charades

-Number of players: at least 4 full participants.
+Number of players: At least 4 total participants.
 The more, the better.

 1. Players divide into two teams.
 Each team comes up with a list of words or phrases for the other team to act out.
 The person with the best handwriting writes each chosen word on a piece of paper.

 2. Players take turns trying to communicate, without talking, the assigned word or phrase within a limited period of time.
 Usually two or three minutes.
 The rest of the team tries to guess.
-No talking, no pointing at objects within the room (though you can point at someone who is on track for the right answer), and only those hand signals agreed upon by the group (hand signals for number of words, and syllables are common).
+No talking, no pointing at objects within the room (though you can point at someone on track for the correct answer), and only those hand signals agreed upon by the group (hand signals for a number of words and syllables are typical).

 Number of players: At least 4, but more is better.

 1. Players divide into two teams.
-Each team comes up with a list of nouns that are either animal, vegetable or mineral.
-There is no category for, say, abstract concepts like time, or properties like heat.
-Also, no bacteria, fungi, slime mold or other miscellaneous living things.
-And no things that are a blend, such as, say, cotton-polyester shirts.
+Each team comes up with a list of nouns: animal, vegetable, or mineral.
+There is no category for, say, abstract concepts like time or properties like heat.
+Also, no bacteria, fungi, slime mold, or other miscellaneous living things.
+And no things that are a blend, such as, say cotton-polyester shirts.

-2. Each player picks a card, and announces whether it is animal, vegetable or mineral.
-Then teammates ask questions about, each with a yes or no answer.
+3. Each player picks a card and announces whether it is an animal, vegetable, or mineral.
+Then teammates ask questions about each with a yes or no answer.
 After 20 questions, it is time to guess.

 Dictionary Game